 2. Satellite IoT

-The demand for Satellite-enabled Internet of Things is growing steadily owing to the extensive coverage provided by satellites compared to the existing terrestrial infrastructure.
-Governments and private sector investment in satellite technology for connected systems and solutions are driving the technological advancements in satellite IoT.
-Commercial solutions involve deploying IoT sensors and devices for satellite-based, precise, and real-time asset tracking, monitoring, and remote surveillance in any part of the world.
+The demand for satellite-enabled Internet of Things is growing steadily owing to the extensive coverage provided by satellites compared to the existing terrestrial infrastructure.
+Governments and private sector investment in satellite technology for connected solutions are driving the technological advancements in satellite IoT.
+Commercial solutions deploy IoT sensors and devices for satellite-based, precise, and real-time asset tracking, monitoring, and remote surveillance around the world.
 Advanced devices and sensor technologies in satellites also empower a new range of cloud and edge computing capabilities.
 Some of the biggest advances in satellite IoT come from its application in the military and defense.
 For example, terrestrial communication networks suffer coverage limitations at extreme locations and often depend on land and sea cables.
 Startups provide hybrid services using satellite IoT as backhaul to existing terrestrial networks, improving the overall infrastructure.

 FOSSA Systems offers Low-Cost Satellite IoT Solutions